How to Make Camper Skirting Out of Foam Board Insulation

 Pros:

-• The durability.
-It stayed in place and we could have used it the following winter if we hadn’t sold that RV.
-We left it on through the summer and stayed nice and cool through the hot summer months.
+- The durability.
+It stayed in place, and we could have used it the following winter if we hadn’t sold that RV.
+We left it on through the summer, and it stayed nice and cool during the hot summer months.

-• Protection from cold.
-Our vinyl skirting worked just fine for us in temperatures below freezing down to about 0º F, but if I were planning to spend winter in a place where the temperature regularly dipped below zero, I would trust foam board skirting more than I would trust vinyl.
+- Protection from cold.
+Our vinyl skirting worked just fine for us in temperatures below freezing, down to about 0º F, but if I were planning to spend winter in a place where the temperature regularly dipped below zero, I would trust foam board skirting more than vinyl.

 Cons: